joshbegley/nyt-latest/previous.md

 **Storm Risk Shifts to East Coast**\
-`Forecasters said there was a slight risk on Sunday of severe storms and tornadoes from northern Florida to central Virginia.
+`Forecasters said there was a slight risk on Sunday of severe storms and tornadoes from Central Florida to western Pennsylvania.
 The weather system also spawned deadly tornadoes in the Midwest and South.`\
 https://nytimes.com/2025/03/16/weather/tornado-storm-forecast-south.html

 **Law: Scouting notes from the Giants-Rangers Spring Breakout game**\